-The Chapin Library is a dedicated rare books and manuscripts library at Williams College, conceived in 1915 and established by a deed of gift in 1923.
+The Chapin Library is a dedicated rare books and manuscripts collection at Williams College, conceived in 1915 and established by a deed of gift in 1923.
+Since 2016 it has been part of the Special Collections Department of the Williams Libraries.
 Its mission is to support instruction and research at the College by acquiring, organizing, cataloging, securing, and preserving significant primary source materials in the arts and sciences, which are made available to members of the College community under the guidance of expert staff.
 Because of the international importance of its holdings, the Chapin Library also serves as a resource for scholars outside of the College, for local elementary and high school students, and for the general public.
-In fulfilling this mission, the staff of the Chapin Library seek:
+In fulfilling this mission, the Chapin Library seeks:

 To acquire, by gift or purchase, rare books, manuscripts, historical prints, and other materials which document civilization and complement the academic program of the College.